1st March 2020 - 31st March 2020, 12:00

 York Mind is a non-profit making charity funded through grants, service contracts and by contributions received from clients.

 Our general counselling service receives no direct funding.
-To ensure the continuation of the service for everyone, we use a sliding scale of payment (with a minimum of £18 per session for evening sessions) in order to help individuals identify an affordable donation.
+To ensure the continuation of the service for everyone, we use a sliding scale of payment (with a minimum of £18 per session for evening sessions) in order to help you identify an affordable payment for your counselling sessions.

 To refer in, simply complete our referral form here (Or download the Word Version and send to email@example.com. **Please state on your referral form that the service you are interested in is General Evening Counselling.**